miketu926/better_chat/README.md

     }
   }
 ```

-Code snippet of parsing date and parsing elapsed message time for each message subcomponent (frontend/src/util/parse.js)
+Code snippet of each avatar being handled statically.
+This can be updated dynamically if the imgs were to come from a DB/cloud and each avatar rendered individually set by setAvatar(); (frontend/src/components/message_item.jsx)

 ```javascript
   useEffect(() => {